praveen4g0/productize-pipelines/README.md

 ```

 ## Testing OpenSift Pipelines through Operator
+**Note: As of now this could work for Linux host only**
 ### Prerequisite
 1) Make sure all [prerequisites](#prerequisites) are in place (except `rhpkg`) and [setup](#setup) is done correctly.
+2) [Kerberos setup](https://gitlab.cee.redhat.com/tekton/team-docs/blob/master/productisation/PREREQUISITE.md#setup) is done and SSO is working by executing `$ kinit && klist`.
+(Needs VPN connection)
-2) Make sure you have access to any OpenShift 4 cluster and logged in as a `admin` user by `oc login` command
+3) Make sure you have access to any OpenShift 4 cluster and logged in as a `admin` user by `oc login` command.
+Please also make sure, `oc` binary is up to the date
-3) Create a namesapce definde as per the [.mirror.to-namespace](./image-config.yaml) config
+4) Create a namesapce definde as per the [.mirror.to-namespace](./image-config.yaml) config. e.g. `oc create ns openshift-pipelines-10-tech-preview`
-4) Reflect the correct internal `OpenShift registry` URL in [.mirror.to-registry](./image-config.yaml) config.
+5) Reflect the correct internal `OpenShift registry` URL in [.mirror.to-registry](./image-config.yaml) config.
 Execute `oc get route -n openshift-image-registry -o=jsonpath='{.items[0].spec.host}'` to get the registry URL.
 If it's not exposed, run `oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge`
-5) Log into `OpenShift registry` using `oc registry login --insecure=true`
+6) Log into `OpenShift registry` using `oc registry login --insecure=true`

 ### Flow
 <p align="center">